-Why you need a wealth strategy
+Why you should consider having a wealth strategy

-Remember the adage “Prior Preparation Prevents Poor Performance”?
-A lot of people overextend because they don’t look at their numbers in the first place, leading them to make really crazy, misinformed decisions.
-They “fly blind” with their money.
+Remember the adage: Prior Preparation Prevents Poor Performance?
+A lot of people may overextend because they don’t look at their numbers in the first place, leading them to make really crazy, misinformed decisions.
+They may end up ‘flying blind’ with their money.

 We often see people who receive an inheritance or a gain where they have sold their family home to access cash from equity growth, and make some serious mistakes with large sums of money.
 They act on a whim without obtaining advice and it can set them right back.
 The money disappears as quickly as it comes in on all the wrong things.
 We also see those whose wealth strategy is to simply do nothing, relying on an inheritance, which is money that may never come.

 The key is to be constantly nurturing your wealth profile, monitoring, building, protecting, fixing, improving.
 Your wealth portfolio brings financial security, enhances quality of life, and peace of mind in uncertain times.